 Are you a Learning Dispatch newsletter subscriber?
 A favorite newsletter feature is “This Month in Learning.”
 In it, Senior Learning Architect Kevin Gumienny links to 5-10 articles from various disciplines related to learning and development.
-Here are Kevin’s top 2017 learning and development articles culled from the 80+ mentioned throughout the year (stay tuned for a categorized digest of these resources).
-If you missed them, subscribe to the Learning Dispatch newsletter today for learning updates in 2018!
+Here are Kevin’s top 2017 learning and development articles culled from the 80+ mentioned throughout the year.
+If you missed them, subscribe to the Learning Dispatch newsletter today for learning updates throughout the year!

 Our Top 2017 Learning and Development Articles from “This Month in Learning”